khaledghobashy/uraeus_smbd/README.md

 The tool achieves this by making heavy use the [NetworkX](https://networkx.github.io/documentation/stable/index.html) python package to create topology graphs and to construct the governing equations of the system.
 The equations themselves are represented symbolically by using [SymPy](https://www.sympy.org/en/index.html), which is a Python library for symbolic mathematics.

-The combination of both, NetworkX and SymPy, provides the tool with a very simple, easy-to-use and convenient interface for the process of model creation and topology design, where the user only focuses on the validity of the system topology in hand as he thinks only in terms of the topological components - bodies, joints, actuators and forces-, without the burden of frequent numerical inputs for each component, or how the actual system is configured in space.
+The combination of both, NetworkX and SymPy, provides the tool with a very simple, easy-to-use and convenient interface for the process of model creation and topology design, where the user only focuses on the validity of the system topology in hand, as he thinks only in terms of the topological components - bodies, joints, actuators and forces-, without the burden of frequent numerical inputs for each component, or how the actual system is configured in space.
 In short, the tool divide the typical model creation process in halves, the system topology design and the system configuration assignment.

 #### Code Generation and Model Simulation